lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/documentation/validation/validation.md

 column_name:                        # label of the column, str
     {'passed' : bool},              # if the tests was passed or not.
     {'pass_rate' :
-        {'sid_fraction' : float},   # fraction of simulationsthat pass the test {sid : fraction}},          # fraction of the points that pass the test for each simulation {int: float}
+        {'sid_fraction' : float},   # fraction of simulations that pass the test {sid : fraction}},          # fraction of the points that pass the test for each simulation {int: float}
     {'failed' :
-        {sid :                      # id of the simulation that containes points that failed the test {x_index: x_value}}},   # indexes and values of the x coordinate of the points }                                   #   that fail the test {int: {int: float}}
+        {sid :                      # id of the simulation that contains points that failed the test {x_index: x_value}}},   # indexes and values of the x coordinate of the points }                                   #   that fail the test {int: {int: float}}
 ```